indigotech/taq-github-bot/src/data/local/github/tracks-react/track-2/steps/step-3.md

 + We name React components, Typescript interfaces, classes and exported objects with `PascalCase`: similar to `camelCase`, but first char is uppercase
 + We don't use `if` without brackets, even if it's a one command only condition.
 This can avoid some readability problems

-Add these tools on your project, check the code you have untill now to follow our conventions, and then open a Pull Request.
+Add these tools on your project, check the code you have until now to follow our conventions, and then open a Pull Request.